Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Normal Volume — Move along

 Normal Volume with any bullish technical signal is worth treating with caution.
-The signal may be valid, but without above-average volume confirming participation, the probability of follow-through is lower.
 Many false breakouts and failed trend moves happen on normal volume.
-This is why layering the Volume Anomaly filter on top of other signals is so valuable.
+Layering the Volume Anomaly filter on top of other signals is one of the most effective ways to improve signal quality.

 Building Your First Screener Setup